Faces and maximizer subsets of highest weight modules: Classifying (positive) weak faces for simply-regular highest weights

 \section{Classifying (positive) weak faces for simply-regular highest weights}

-In this section, we study (weak) faces of $\conv_\R \wt \vla$ for all modules $\vla$ with simply-regular $\lambda$.
-This provides alternate proofs of the main results of \cite{Vi,KR}, which in contrast were known only for finite-dimensional $\vla$.
+The remainder of this paper is devoted to proving the results stated in Section \ref{S2}.
+In the present section, we study (weak) faces of $\conv_\R \wt \vla$ for all modules $\vla$ with simply-regular $\lambda$, i.e., satisfying $\lambda(h_i) \neq 0\ \forall i \in I$.
+This provides alternate proofs of the main results of \cite{KR,Vi}, which were known to date only for finite-dimensional $\vla$.
 The proofs in this section are algebraic/combinatorial.
-Thus they differ from previous papers in that they are case-free as opposed to the case-by-case analysis in \cite{CDR}, and use neither the Decomposition Theorem for convex polyhedra \cite[\S 2.5]{KR}, nor the geometry of the Weyl group action as in \cite{Vi}.
+Thus they differ from previous papers and future sections in that they are case-free as opposed to the case-by-case analysis in \cite{CDR}, and use neither the Decomposition Theorem for convex polyhedra as in \cite{KR}, nor the geometry of the Weyl group action as in \cite{Vi}.

 In this section we consider several combinatorial conditions among subsets of $\wt \lie{g}$ (some not yet mentioned in this paper), which were studied by Chari and her co-authors in \cite{CDR,CG2}, as well as in joint works \cite{CKR,KR} by the author.
 To state these conditions for general $\vla$, some additional notation is needed.